October 29 - Flat sea, little wind. We sail near Porquerolles, the largest of the islands of the Hyerès archipelago.

 In 1971, the French State bought 80% of the island to convert it into a comprehensive protection park, the current national park of Port-Cros.

-On board the Bamboo the atmosphere is calm, even the only "earthling" of the crew, who had to fight seasickness on the first day, has now adapted.
+On board the Bamboo the atmosphere is calm, even the only “earthling” of the crew, who on the first day had to fight against seasickness, has now adapted.

 Porquerolles beauty fills the heart.
 And it is a beauty that surrounds, calms, enchants.